 Prior to beginning our experiments on host DNA repair genes, we wanted to ensure that the method used for infection was efficient to transfer T-DNA.
 For this, we infected about 10 plants using disarmed Agrobacterium strain LBA4404 (pCAMBIA2301) that had a GUS gene under the constitutive CaMV-35S promoter within its T-DNA.
 We observed blue staining at the infection site (Fig. S4) in all the plants, 48 h after infection, and this confirmed that our method of infection was effective.
 In order to study if the DNA repair genes were influenced by various Agrobacterium-derived factors, the expression levels of 22 DNA repair genes in Arabidopsis plants infected with one of four different Agrobacterium strains designated as VOT, XXX, VXX, and VXT (Table 1), during three different post-infection intervals (4 h, 24 h, and 48 h), were assessed by qRT-PCR.
-All the four Agrobacterium strains belonged to Ach5 background and they differed for the presence or absence of the three unique factors; Vir proteins, oncogenes and T-DNA (Table 1).
+All the four Agrobacterium strains belonged to Ach5 background and they differed for the presence or absence of the three unique factors: Vir proteins, oncogenes, and T-DNA (Table 1).
 Hence, by comparing the response of host to each strain, we would be able to deduce whether each of these factors had any influence.
-After infecting Arabidopsis plants at the base of petiole, aerial tissue (leaves and petiole) was collected, excluding the inoculation site, for RNA isolation and qRT-PCR.
-Fold change in gene expression for all the 22 genes under the proposed 12 different treatment conditions was calculated by $2^{-\Delta\Delta Ct}$ method (Table S2).
+After infecting Arabidopsis plants at the base of petiole, aerial tissue (leaves and petiole) was collected, excluding the inoculation site, for RNA isolation, and qRT-PCR.
+Fold change in gene expression for all the 22 genes under the proposed 12 different treatment conditions was calculated using $2^{-\Delta\Delta Ct}$ value obtained by normalizing the Cp values with mock-infected control and UBQ10 (Table S2).
 Eighteen of 22 genes showed statistically significant differential gene expression during different time points.
-This proved that Agrobacterium infection modulates gene expression in distal tissue of Arabidopsis and that, the response of each gene was specific to certain Agrobacterium strains (Fig. 2; Fig. S5).
-For example, increased and decreased expression was seen for four (LIG4, MRE11A, RAD4, and XRCC1) and three (BLM, MSH6, and MBD4) DNA repair genes, respectively, in response to Agrobacterium strains with Vir genes (Fig. S5a, b, respectively), irrespective of the presence or absence of T-DNA and oncogenes.
+This proved that Agrobacterium infection modulates gene expression in distal tissue of Arabidopsis and that the response of each gene was specific to certain Agrobacterium strains (Fig. 2; Fig. S5).
+For example, increased and decreased expressions with respect to mock-infected control were seen for four (LIG4, MRE11A, RAD4, and XRCC1) and three (BLM, MSH6, and MBD4) DNA repair genes, respectively, in response to Agrobacterium strains with Vir genes (Fig. S5a, b, respectively), irrespective of the presence or absence of T-DNA and oncogenes.
 Hence, we grouped them into the category of genes affected by Vir proteins.
-Similarly, we could group genes in response to T-DNA, oncogenes and mere presence of bacteria (probably PAMP) (Fig. S5).
+Similarly, we could group genes in response to T-DNA, oncogenes, and mere presence of bacteria (probably PAMP) (Fig. S5).
 These results thus confirmed that each of the unique bacterial factor analysed had some role in influencing the expression of host DNA repair genes.